-Are over the counter bleaching systems and products safe for teens?
+Are over-the-counter bleaching systems and products safe for teens?

-There is an increasing demand for over the counter teeth whitening for teenagers products among today’s teens and youth, and there is concern among parents regarding the safety of such items.
+There is an increasing demand for over-the-counter teeth whitening for teenagers products among today’s teens and youth, and there is concern among parents regarding the safety of such items.
 More than ever, teens have using products to improve their perceived cosmetics.
 Psychology studies reveal that cosmetics do not cure confidence issues.
 However, most of us adults know that we were teenagers, we equated that improved cosmetics would positively impact our self-esteem.
 In fact, most adults still believe that to be true.
 Money spent by teens on tanning beds, spray tans, hair extensions, plastic surgery, diet foods and supplements, gym memberships, and teeth whitening systems are on the rise.
-Our Grand Dental dentists and hygienists see plenty cases of “over-bleaching” or “chronic, addictive” patient whitening.
+Our dentists and hygienists see plenty cases of “over-bleaching” or “chronic, addictive” patient whitening.

-Consult a dentist before whitening at home
+Consult a “dentist near me” before whitening at home

 Recently, the British Dental Association released a statement that it “is warning people, and specifically teenagers, against using home bleaching kits” to whiten their teeth.
 The American Dental Association comments that all patients should seek the council of their dental professional before starting any over the counter or professional bleaching kit.
 Many of the over the counter products on shelves today have damaged teeth and burned gums.
 Internet-purchased whitening kits and over the counter store products that feature bleaching strips or paint on pens and gels have created many dental problems.